– General Information –

 In 2005, Matusow won the WSOP Tournament of Champions.
 It’s an invitational freeroll event for WSOP bracelet winners only, organized by the World Series of Poker.
 It was last held in 2010.
 The winners, including Matusow, do not receive a bracelet for their victory, rather a trophy.
 In 2005, the invited field was 114 players.
 As one would imagine, it included some of poker’s biggest names, such as Doyle Brunson, Phil Hellmuth and Johnny Chan.
 Matusow managed to beat that star-studded field and claimed the $1,000,000 first prize.

 Another great title “the Mouth” was able to win was the NBC Heads-Up Championship in 2013.
-He got $750,000 for that title after beating none other than Phil Hellmuth in the final.
+He got $750,000 for that title after beating none other than Phil Hellmuth in the final at the end.

 In 2007, he came in 2nd in the $10K Bellagio Cup for $671,320.
 He won another invitational tournament the same year, the Poker Superstars Invitational Tournament, pocketing $500,000 that time.